Viestar/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James Bond - Strips user and groups of all permissions and grants others all permission.
 9-John_Doe - Gives user all permissions, gropus read and execute permissions and others write and execute permissions.
 10-mirror_permissions - Mirros permissions
+11-directories_permissions - Adds execute permissions to all subdirectories of the current directory for the owner, the group owner and others.